 With some detox diets, you can get quality weight loss but others can stop working when you stop the diet.
-Once your metabolism slows down, you can eventually gain the weight back.
-When you diet to detoxify your body, toxins are cleared out and you automatically lose weight because your body’s digestive functioning is improved, metabolism is boosted, and your body absorbs more nutrition from your food.
-Because of improved digestion and metabolism, the lost weight will stay off.
+But once your metabolism slows down, you can eventually gain the weight back.
+When you diet to detoxify your body, toxins are cleared out and you automatically lose weight.
+It is because of improved body’s digestive functioning, boosted metabolism and your body absorbs more nutrition from your food.
+So, because of improved digestion and metabolism, the lost weight will stay off.

 We’re exposed to harmful substances all the time and our diet is sometimes contaminated with pesticides, microbes, mercury, etc. Disinfectants, deodorizers, and gasses released by fresh paint pollute our air with toxins as well.
-Fortunately, we have an excellent system in place to handle those toxins: Enzymes throughout the body are continuously breaking them down and helping to flush them out.
+Fortunately, we have an excellent system in place to handle those toxins.
+The enzymes throughout the body are continuously breaking them down and helping to flush them out.

 The 48-hour detox diet mentioned below works by optimizing that system.
-It involves eating whole foods that are abundant in nutrients that boost the activity of the enzymes and nourish the body’s essential detoxifying organs—the liver, lungs, kidneys, and colon so that they can perform their functions more efficiently.
+It involves eating whole foods that are abundant in nutrients that boost the activity of the enzymes.
+It can nourish the body’s essential detoxifying organs so that they can perform their functions more efficiently.

-Following such a diet can improve not only your physical sense of well-being but also mental and spiritual wellbeing as well.
+So following such a diet can improve not only your physical sense but also mental and spiritual well-being as well.